 Mark Yamell rightly said- “A leader is someone who demonstrates what’s possible.”

 In order to excel at management, you must strive to be a good leader.
-Leadership comes in all shapes and forms; it’s not confined to just verbal mentorship, but should be reflected through your actions as well.
+Leadership comes in all shapes and forms; it’s not confined to just verbal mentorship but should be reflected through your actions as well.
 A good leader should set examples for his peers.
 For example, if the leader is disciplined and punctual, the same habit would be reflected in the people he inspires.
-Also, a clear and holistic long-term vision in addition to humility and cooperation is of utmost importance in order to make people look up to you as their natural coach.
+A clear and holistic long-term visionand humility and cooperation are of utmost importance to make people look up to you as their natural coach.

-In routine work, monotony can prevail, which can lead to the gravest sin in a manager’s endeavor: Loss in workforce productivity.
+In routine work, monotony can prevail, leading to the gravest sin in a manager’s endeavour: Loss of workforce productivity.
 Thus, it becomes imperative for a manager to be a great coach to his team to keep it engaged and driven.
 But what are the best tools for motivation?
-Well, rewards and recognition, both financial and non-financial count a lot.
-Also, if the superior gives guidance on a personal level, the overall motivation level will be high.
+Well, rewards and recognition, both financial and non-financial, count a lot.
+Also, if the superior gives guidance personally, the overall motivation level will be high.
 It is a must to instill confidence in the team about the goals of the organization.
 Motivation basically helps to incline employees’ personal goals with organizational goals.
 Positive energy keeps the enthusiasm level of the team-high and helps deliver quality output.

-It is needless to say that any competitive environment calls for observing a particular risk level in anticipation of greater returns, right?
+Risk-TakingNeedlesss to say, any competitive environment calls for observing a particular risk level in anticipation of greater returns, right?
 The ability to make a well-calculated decision is what differentiates a great manager from a good one.
 A risk can be both monetary, i.e. directly affecting revenue, sales or profit, and non-monetary, i.e. affecting goodwill, customer relations, etc.

-For example, a choice between expansion (adding to the same product line) and diversification (introduction of new product line) involves a risk-return ratio, and you must employ your resources to settle for the most efficient option which reflects more returns over risks.
+For example, a choice between expansion (adding to the same product line) and diversification (introduction of new product line) involves a risk-return rat.
+You must employ your resources to settle for the most efficient optiothatch reflects more returns over risks.
 A manager should be daring enough to assume and counter future contingencies.

 The fierce race to become the best has commenced across all areas.
 In this raging competition, the face of industries is changing rapidly.
-Globalization, the advent of social media, and rapid technological up-gradation has called for a complete revamp of the attitude and approach in all organizations.
+Globalization, the advent of social media, and rapid technological up-gradatiohaveas called for a complete revamp of all organisations’ attitude and approach.
 So, learning new skills and adopting rather innovative and edgy solutions should be your new managerial mantra.
 And as they say, sharing is caring.
 You must also provide training and necessary guidance to your team to upgrade their skill and knowledge set in order to make them more proactive and productive.
 And the great part is that doing so lends a sense of empowerment to employees, thereby improving motivation!

 The most foundational step in the ladder of managerial success is to be transparent with your team.
-You must share everything that directly or indirectly concerns your teammates and maintain a conducive environment for dialogue and deliberation.
+You must share everything directly or indirectly concerns your teammates and maintain a conducive environment for dialogue and deliberation.
 And transparency doesn’t only involve the good stuff.
-Openly disclosing the risks involved and your own apprehensions always lead to groundbreaking solutions to even the toughest of problems.
-But, the lack of it may result in ambiguity and confusion.
-Lack of transparency also breads rumors.
+Openly disclosing the risks involved and your own apprehensions always leads to groundbreaking solutions to even the toughest problems.
+The lack of it may result in ambiguity and confusion.
+Lack of transparency also breads rumours.
 For example: If a doctor at a hospital shares the exact procedure of a medical surgery without disclosing the risks and side-effects involved, it may prove to be immensely harmful in the long run.

 Feedback and Gratitude for Managerial Skills list